bloodmc/GriefDefenderDoc/docs/guide/basic/flag-definitions-gui.md

 #### Name

 `ambient-spawn` - This is the name of your definition that will be displayed to users when they open it up in the flag GUI.
 It can be whatever you like.
+Note: These are not actual GD core flags but rather a `flag definition` and cannot be used with the `/cf` command.
+If you want to toggle a flag definition with a command then use `/claimflagdefinition` or `/gd flag definition`

 #### Contexts